Telenovela

 Telenovela posits that the genre has been instrumental in conveying Latin American social, political, and economic values to inter-American audiences, while serving as a cultural touchstone for individuals throughout the region.
 Telenovelas are the most circulated cultural product of postwar Latin America, and a key part of inter-American dialogue with shows from Mexico, Venezuela, Colombia, Argentina, and Brazil becoming Hemispheric hits.
 Subverting traditional discourses through their use of camp, telenovelas subtly challenge the boundaries of class, gender, and taste in the largely rigid and machista societies of the Americas.

-In anticipation of the exhibition, Americas Society hosted four virtual convenings between specialists on telenovelas from April 4 to October 3, 2025.
+In anticipation of the exhibition, Americas Society hosted four virtual convenings among specialists on telenovelas from April 4 to October 3, 2025.
 These meetings, organized and moderated by Aimé Iglesias Lukin and Mariano López Seoane (CCS Bard), facilitated scholarly exchange that informed the planning of Telenovela.

 The exhibition will be accompanied by two printed publications: an exhibition catalogue and a scholarly reader.
-Telenovela: A Reader is co-edited by Lukin and Seoane, and compiles artworks, interviews, archival documents, and multidisciplinary essays exploring telenovelas from the perspectives of art history, sociology, anthropology, comparative literature, performance studies, and visual studies.
+Telenovela: A Reader is co-edited by Iglesias Lukin and López Seoane, and compiles artworks, archival documents, and multidisciplinary essays exploring telenovelas from the perspectives of art history, sociology, anthropology, comparative literature, performance studies, and visual studies.

 An active schedule of public programming, including a symposium, two engaging performances, and an evening of telenovela karaoke, will also accompany the exhibition.